“You can’t control the wind, but you can control the sail.”Unknown

 There is a fine line between planning and control.
 That fine line can become blurry quickly if you aren’t careful.
 Planing is one of my superpowers.
 For as long as I can remember, I have used this superpower to make sure my life runs on a schedule.
 However, if I am honest, I often mistake planning for a sense of control.

-About five years go, The Universe enrolled me (without my knowledge) in graduate-level “life lesson” courses.
+Several years go, The Universe enrolled me (without my knowledge) in graduate-level “life lesson” courses.
 Doing the emotional and spiritual work to be a better human is kicking my ass.
 During this intensive course work, I have learned many valuable lessons about life, love, parenting, friendships, and how little control I have over anything.

 The frustration about this graduate program is that a syllabus doesn’t exist.
 There are no grades, and it isn’t until the course is over that the lessons learned reveal themselves.
 And, if I miss the teachable moment from experience, I have to repeat the course.